surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 }
 ```

 There is one more trap to watch out for here.
-You can use the `count` even if you have a single
+You can use the `Count` even if you have a single
 object, unless that object is a `PSCustomObject`.
 This is a bug that is fixed in PowerShell 6.1.
 That's good news, but a lot of people are still on 5.1 and need to watch out for it.